 Anika Schumann, Manager AI for Industries and Services, IBM Research Zurich

 Predictions are a powerful and pervasive application of narrow AI ranging from equipment failure predictions to demand predictions for fashion to predicting the onset of epileptic seizures.
 While in some contexts, time – both for training and inference – is not a critical aspect, in others, e.g. for medical complications in an ICU or to prevent cascading equipment damage, real-time prediction, alerting, and action is essential.
 In this session, we will discuss use cases as well as algorithmic and hardware advancements for significant speed-up for increasingly complex and accurate models.

 Moderated by Chris Sciacca, Communications Manager, Global Labs, IBM Research

 Martin Wikelski, Managing Director, Max Planck Institute for Ornithology

-Thomas Ramge, technology journalist and author
+Thomas Ramge, journalist and author

 Speakers Breakout Sessions